Dave-team/Knowledge-base/Business principles.md

     - Is that true?
 - Always ask why
 - Assess your own thinking - do I think this because I know the facts or because X person thinks this?
+- ‘You are not entitled to take a view, unless and until you can argue better against that view than the smartest guy who holds that opposite view.'

 ## Think structured
 - Break down your thinking into small pieces and map it out.
 Clarify your own thinking by putting it into writing